rakoi/PirateBayClawler/README.md

 # PirateBayClawler
-Script that Looks for the lates episode on a series on piratebay
+python webscrapper Script that Looks for the lates episode on a series on piratebay